-RETIREMENT FUNDS 16400
+RETIREMENT FUNDS 13410

-(Revised 5/1985)
+(Revised and renumbered from 16400 04/2021)

-Each Retirement Fund was established for a special purpose and is accounted by only one agency.
-Therefore, no special accounting procedures relating to these funds are prescribed in this manual.
+The state established each retirement fund for a specific purpose to address specified retirement needs.
+A single assigned agency/department administers and accounts for the financial activities of each retirement fund.

-When special manuals or special instructions memoranda have been issued by the Fiscal Systems and Consulting Unit of the Department of Finance staff in the Department of General Services, these instructions are still applicable except that (1) accounts prescribed in SAM 7600 will supersede those shown in such manuals and memoranda and (2) procedures regarding income accounting prescribed in SAM 8200 will supersede those shown in such manuals and memoranda unless the fund is of a type requiring accrual of collectible operating income earned regardless of when collectible.
-Funds requiring accrual of collectible operating income earned regardless of when collectible normally account for operating income as it is billed throughout the year and will continue to accrue income at the time and to the extent they now do.
+Retirement funds use the economic resources measurement focus described in the State Administrative Manual (SAM) section 7430, and the accrual basis of accounting described in SAM section 7440, to record and report financial transactions.

-Where such manuals and memoranda have not been , general procedures described in SAM Chapter 7000 to 8900 will be followed, as well as Journal Entries described in SAM 10500 to the extent that they are applicablemodified for the use of some different General Ledger accounts as prescribed in Section 7600—except that procedures regarding income accounting prescribed in SAM 8200 will not be used if the fund is of a type requiring accrual of collectible operating income earned regardless of when collectible.
+Where applicable, special instructions issued by the Department of Finance, Fiscal Systems and Consulting Unit (FSCU), will continue to apply and agencies/departments will use the accounts described in SAM chapter 7600 to record and present financial transactions in these funds.
+Agencies/departments will follow procedures regarding income accounting prescribed in SAM chapter 8200 except for those funds that require accrual of income earned regardless of when collectible.
+Funds requiring accrual of operating income earned regardless of when collectible normally account for operating income as they are billed throughout the year and will continue to accrue income at the time and to the extent they now do.

-Earned collectible operating income of retirement funds is accrued regardless of when collectible.
+Where FSCU has not issued any special instructions, agencies/departments will follow the general procedures described in SAM chapter 7000 to 19000, as well as the journal entries described in SAM chapter 10500, to the extent applicable.